Liverpool Football Club Information Charter 2015-16

-Any supporters wishing to apply for tickets for an away game in any European competition played under the jurisdiction of UEFA must either be a season ticket holder, official member or fan card holder.
-The possession of any of these entitles the holder to apply to the ticket office, subject to meeting the qualifying sales criteria, for a ticket (one per person) or to book on an organised trip with a recognised tour operator.
+Any supporters wishing to apply for tickets for an away game in any European competition played under the jurisdiction of UEFA must either be a Season Ticket Holder, LFC Official Member or Fan Card Holder.
+The possession of any of these entitles the holder to apply for tickets from the Club subject to meeting the qualifying sales criteria.
+Organised trips are also usually available via our recognised tour operator.

-Supporters of clubs visiting Anfield can be allocated up to 3,000 seats for Barclays Premier League games in the Anfield Road lower stand.
-Prices will be the same as those paid by our own supporters for comparable accommodation in the same stand, including concessionary rates.
-The club offers tickets for visiting disabled supporters at the same admission prices as home disabled supporters.
+Supporters of clubs visiting Anfield can be allocated up to 2940 seats for Barclays Premier League games in the Anfield Road lower stand.
+The Club offers tickets for visiting disabled supporters at the same admission prices as home disabled supporters.
 Similarly, we will offer tickets for visiting visually impaired supporters at the same admission price and with the same facilities as home supporters.
 Visiting wheelchair supporters will be located with home wheelchair supporters in an area adjacent to those sections reserved in the Anfield Road stand for visiting supporters.

-Our reserve team play our home games in the Barclays Premier Reserve League (North) at The Academy, The Liverpool Way, Kirkby, Merseyside, L33 7ED.
+Our reserve team / U21 team play home games in the Barclays U21 Premier League at St Helen's Langtree Park, Anfield and the Academy, The Liverpool Way, Kirkby, Merseyside, L33 7ED.
 For safety reasons some games may be played behind closed doors.
-We advise supporters wishing to attend any reserve-team fixtures to check the website, www.liverpoolfc.com, for up-to-date information as to whether the match is still being played on the scheduled date as well as to confirm the venue and kick-off time and any admission costs.
+We advise supporters wishing to attend any reserve team fixtures to check the website, www.liverpoolfc.com, for up-to-date information as to whether the match is still being played on the scheduled date as well as to confirm the venue and kick-off time and any admission costs.

-It is anticipated that all our home games in the Barclays Premier Reserve League (North) will be played at the Academy.
+It is anticipated that all our home games in the Barclays U21 Premier League will be played at the Academy.
 However, on occasions it is possible that these matches may have to be rescheduled and played at an alternative venue such as Anfield.
-Upon a reserve-team fixture being rescheduled, details of such change to the date of a game or venue or kick-off time will be immediately advised to supporters via the club website and local media outlets.
+Upon a reserve team fixture being rescheduled, details of such change to the date of a game or venue or kick-off time will be immediately advised to supporters via the Club website and local media outlets.

-Due to first-team commitments it is common practice for the reserve-team games to be rescheduled at relatively short notice.
-Supporters are recommended to always check that any fixture is being played as announced by contacting either the club website or the club on 0151 263 2361 at least 48 hours prior to each game.
+Due to first team commitments it is common practice for the reserve team / U21 team games to be rescheduled at relatively short notice.
+Supporters are recommended to always check that any fixture is being played as announced by contacting either the Club website or the Club on 0151 263 2361 at least 48 hours prior to each game.

 Regular dialogue and meetings with local community groups.